 - Content marketing: Market-relative content that is valuable and tailored to the needs of your audience that increases engagement and attracts more shares and links

 Are keywords still relevant in 2017?
 This has been a common question among marketers and business owners seeking SEO.
 While much has changed over the years, the principle behind keywording in an SEO strategy remains relatively the same.
 Groups of words and phrases (search queries people will use to find info on your page) are still useful in helping prospects find your business.
-With keyword research and a competitive analysis, you can compile a list of effective keywords and phrases for your content strategy, while winnowing words not needed.
+With keyword research and competitive analysis, you can compile a list of effective keywords and phrases for your content strategy, while winnowing words are not needed.
 Here are a few recommendations to get you started:

 - Using keyword research tools such as SEMrush, Google keyword Planner and Keyword.io to find keywords that are relevant to your market and not super-competitive.

 - Analyze your website and keyword performance using Google analytics.
 The importance of Google whipping up your web pages in search engine results when a user types in keywords related to your business and what you offer, is very obvious.
 However, rankings constantly fluctuate and are geo-targeted, personalized, and will vary for different forms of your keywords.
 Through Google web analytics, many tools are available to track the performance of your site, and measure search engine traffic and the behavior of your audience.
 You can find out what keywords are already generating traffic and sales and set goals for building additional content that improves the overall performance of your website and increases relative traffic and conversion rates.

 - Focus on long tail keywords.
 Long tail keywords and key phrases are more specific and generally longer than more commonly searched keywords.
 While long tail keywords generate less traffic, they usually have a higher conversion value being more specific to a users search